 Screen printing adds quality and durability to your printed t-shirt designs.
 Blackwater Studios screen print with water based inks exclusively.
 These inks have good environmental credentials, and produce a high quality non plastic finish.

 We provide T shirt screen printing packages.
 These T-shirt offers are designed to make ordering custom T-shirts fast and simple.
 Prices include VAT & delivery.
 Our minimum order for screen printed T-shirts is 25.

 Perks of Screen Printing

 Blackwater Studios print all orders in house, and use the screen printing process, as it is still unrivaled in terms of print quality.
 Spot colours, special effect inks, and photographic reproduction produced with excellent results.
-Screen printing offers wash fastness, a soft hand, and consistent results across larger orders.
+Screen printing offers wash fastness, a soft hand, and consistent results when printing bulk custom T-shirt orders.

 See how it works.

 Take a look at our screen printers in action, customising t shirts with water based inks.
 The organic T-shirts are from continental.

 How do I place an order?